Operational Issues

 A. Scroll down to the near the bottom of the list.
 Click the "<<Show Subjs>> entry.
 This is in the nature of a toggle button, so you can go back and forth with the displays.

-Q. My DropDown Lists no longer accurately shows the current content of the folder is represents.
+Q. My DropDown Lists no longer accurately shows the current content of the folder it represents.
 How can I update it?

 A. Scroll down to the near the bottom of the list.
 Click the "<<Refresh>> entry.
 The complete folder (or glossary) listing will quickly appear in your List.

-Q. There are extra paragraph markers inserted between the items that I have inserted.
+Q. There are extra (or not enough) paragraph markers inserted between the items that I have inserted.
 How can I prevent this?

 A. The source documents probably have an extra (and unnecessary) paragraph marker at the end.
-Open each and remove any unnecessary paragraph markers at the foot of the source document.
-Note: Word demands a paragraph mark at the very end of every document, so you cannot remove it.
+Open each source and remove any unnecessary paragraph markers at the foot of the document.
+Note: Word demands a paragraph mark at the very end of every document, so you cannot remove the last marker.
+That should be okay.
+Pathagoras accounts for that situation.

 To prevent any paragraph marks from appearing between elements that you want to be a 'continuous, single line, list,' make sure that you select the 'Linear' as opposed to 'Stacked' choice in the Clause Selection screen.